KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 Two replies:

-1. This claim lacks evidence.
-For example, Muon was originally determined empirically for the CIFAR-10 speedrun setting, where it lowered the record from 3.09 to 2.59 seconds.
+1. For example, Muon was originally determined empirically for the CIFAR-10 speedrun setting, where it lowered the record from 3.09 to 2.59 seconds.
 It was then transferred to NanoGPT, where it continued to work well.
 These two settings are about as different as one can reasonably find within deep learning research.
 This suggests that when a properly-tuned baseline is used, the process of searching for good optimizers does not tend to produce methods that are overfit to any particular experimental setup.
 2. That being said, even in the world where the best optimizer *does* depend heavily on the choice of experimental setup, the practical need for leaderboards to filter signal from noise would still remain.
 We would just need to set up more than one benchmark, in order to effectively cover the space of experimental setups (e.g., a more developed benchmark suite would likely cover multiple batch sizes and multiple scales).